Daemon Mode

 - Quit (

-Ctrl+Q): Both client and server exit
+Ctrl+Q): Both client and daemon exit

 Limitations and Pitfalls